-Dennis Relojo, Founder of Psychreg – Dennis is the Founder of Psychreg and is the Editor-in-Chief of Psychreg Journal of Psychology.
+Dennis Relojo, Founder – A blog psychologist, Dennis is the founder of Psychreg and is the Editor-in-Chief of Psychreg Journal of Psychology.
 Aside from PJP, he sits on the editorial boards of peer-reviewed journals.
 A Graduate Member of the British Psychological Society, Dennis holds a master’s degree in psychology from the University of Hertfordshire.
 His research interest lies in the intersection of psychology and blogging.
 You can connect with him through Twitter @DennisRelojo and his website.

 Dr Berney Wilkinson, Host of Psychreg Podcast – Berney earned his PhD in school psychology from the University of South Florida in 2005, specialising in paediatric psychology.
 He went on to complete a postgraduate programme and is a Diplomate with the American Board of School Neuropsychology.
 He is a licensed psychologist in Florida and owns a private practice that includes other psychologists and counsellors.
 He is also an Associate Editor for Psychreg Journal of Psychology.